The National Professional Qualification of Middle Leadership (NPQML)

 £750 with reductions for eligible participants/schools

-Target Audience: The NPQML is aimed at early years, primary and secondary colleagues who are, or are aspiring to become, a middle leader with responsibility for leading a team such as subject leader, curriculum development lead or Key Stage leader
+Target Audience: The NPQML is aimed at early years, primary, special and secondary colleagues who are, or are aspiring to become, a middle leader with responsibility for leading a team such as subject leader, curriculum development lead or Key Stage leader

 Facilitator: Experienced leaders from across the region’s teaching schools

 The NPQML is a nationally accredited programme for middle leaders, facilitated by experienced local school leaders.
 NPQ@teachingschools is a unique partnership of teaching school alliances in the wider Bristol area with a strong track record of delivering exceptional professional development.
 As a newly designated DfE licensed provider, the Bristol Primary Teaching School Alliance has worked with our partner teaching schools to create and deliver a new and innovative middle leadership programme designed by experienced, current school leaders in order to develop the potential of the talented and motivated school leaders across our region.

 Accredited by the Department for Education, this nationally recognised programme is aimed at early years, primary, special and secondary colleagues who are, or are aspiring to become, a middle leader with responsibility for leading a team such as subject leader, curriculum development lead or Key Stage leader.

 Starting in Autumn 2019, the NPQML programme takes around 12 months to complete and involves: